 That’s about all I can think of that’s worth mentioning.
 I probably missed something really important and my wife will remind me so maybe more blog posts will appear later (and not necessarily in chronological order).

-We have 10% of our support goal of $5,260 a month (Why do we need so much?)
+We have 10% of our support goal of $5,300 a month (as of 4/17/18).
 We have a long way to go but it’s good to stop and be thankful for each milestone.
 Thanks so much to ya’ll who took the initiative to become part of what God is doing in our lives.
 If you’re interested in becoming a supporter, find more info here.

 On Sunday April 22, New Covenant Mennonite Church (Hinkletown, PA) will be having their missions conference.
 I will have a booth there for MMS Aviation explaining who they are, what they do, and how to get involved.
 Come say hello!
 Pray that God would lead more folks join the Harvest, whether with MMS Aviation or through other avenues.
 Details on this handout brochure flyer thingy: